aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/net/bookmarks/get/extract_by_id.md

 1. Upload your document file
 1. Extract bookmark by path from PDF documents using GetBookmarkAsync function
 1. Checks the response and logs the result
-1. f the operation is successful, you can print the bookmark or use the bookmark in another way
+1. If the operation is successful, you can print the bookmark or use the bookmark in another way

 {{% /blocks/products/pf/agp/feature-section-col %}}